enkidevs/curriculum/lua/roblox-studio/understanding-studio/explorer-interface-ii.md

 ## Content

-Throughout the course, there will be three other services that will be used often.
+Throughout this introductory course, there are three other services that should be remembered.

 ### ServerScriptService

-A *private* storage for your scripts[1], accessed through Studio only.
+A *private*[1] storage for your scripts[2], accessed through Studio only.

-### ServerStorage
+### ServerStorage and ReplicatedStorage

-A *private* storage for your objects, accessed through Studio only.
+Respectively *private* and *public*[3] storages for your objects.

-### ReplicatedStorage

-A *public* storage for your objects, accessed by both Studio and the client.

 > Why do you think there’s a separate storage for objects?
 Why is the ScriptService private to begin with?